gokulkrh/amfoss-tasks/README.md

 11. A Pong game

   I found several online tutorials and resources for building the game.
-I followed this tutorial on youtube (https://www.youtube.com/watch?v=KApAJhkkqkA) and made an offline multiplayer version pf it.
+I followed this tutorial on youtube (https://www.youtube.com/watch?v=KApAJhkkqkA) and made an offline multiplayer version of it.

 13. Project Euler (for math freaks)